And why don’t they want you to know this decorating trick?

 A piece of furniture.

-And damned them!
-They don’t tell us where it came from!
+But, they don’t tell us where it came from!
 They tell us where everything else came from except for the two things we really want to know about.
 Doesn’t that drive you nuts?

 Let’s begin with the fabulous entry.

 There’s nothing I would change in this exquisite and quietly dramatic entry.

 The gorgeous Chinoiserie panels are hand-painted by Allison Cosmos

 hmmm… That has to be somewhere in the ‘hood of 10k.
 But I don’t know.
 In any case, most of us, myself included, don’t have that kind of money, no matter how spectacular.

 However, if you have the money, you can purchase a similar mural on Chairish!!!

 These two images are prints made from the original.
 They come in two sizes.
 However, they are a lot smaller than the original painting.